Winner Takes It All: Training Performant RL Populations for Combinatorial Optimization: Experiments

 \section{Experiments}

-We evaluate \methodname on three CO problems: TSP, CVRP, and KP.
-To emphasize its generality, we use the same hyperparameters for each problem, taken from \citet{POMO}.
-We run \methodname for populations of 4, 8, 16, or 32 agents, which exhibit various time-performance tradeoffs.
+We evaluate \methodname on four CO problems: TSP, CVRP, KP and JSSP.
+We use the JAX implementations from Jumanji~\citep{jumanji2023github} to leverage hardware accelerators (e.g. TPU).
+To emphasize the generality of our method, we use the hyperparameters from \citet{POMO} for each problem when possible.
+We run \methodname for various population sizes to demonstrate its time-performance tradeoffs.

-\paragraph{Training} One training step corresponds to computing policy gradients over the same batch of 64 instances for each agent in the population.
+\paragraph{Training} One training step corresponds to computing policy gradients over a batch of 64 (TSP, CVRP, KP) or 128 (JSSP) randomly generated instances for each agent in the population.
 Training time varies with problem complexity and training phase.
-For instance, in TSP with 100 cities, Phases~1 and 2 take 4.5M (5 days) and 25k (10H) steps, respectively.
-Phase~3 takes 800k training steps and lasts 1-4 days depending on the population size.
-Our JAX-based implementation using environments from the Jumanji suite \citep{jumanji2022github}, along with problem instances to reproduce this work, are available at \url{https://github.com/instadeepai/poppy}.
-All experiments were run on a {v3-8 TPU}.
+For instance, in TSP with 100 cities, Phase~1 takes 4.5M steps (5 days), whereas Phase~2 takes 400k training steps and lasts 1-4 days depending on the population size.
+We took advantage of our JAX-based implementation by running all our experiments on a {v3-8 TPU}.

-\paragraph{Inference} We greedily roll out each agent in the population, and use the augmentations proposed by \citet{POMO} for TSP and CVRP.
-Additionally, to give a sense of the performance of \methodname with a larger time budget, we implement a simple sampling strategy.
-Given a population of $\numagents$ agents, we first greedily rollout each of them on every starting point, and evenly distribute any remaining sampling budget across the most promising $\numagents$ (agent, starting point) pairs for each instance.